rancher/api-spec/README.md

   - <code>type:</code> A string that uniquely identifies the kind of resource this is.
     - Types SHOULD be singular, not plural, and MUST correspond to a [schema](#schemas) id.
   - <code>id:</code> A string which uniquey identifies this resource.
-    - MUST BE unique among other resources of the same type and consist only of URL-safe characters.
+    - MUST be unique among other resources of the same type and consist only of URL-safe characters.
     - SHOULD be globally unique when practical.
     - SHOULD NOT be an auto-incrementing id from a database.
 Exposing this value reveals information about the size and growth of the service, and easily allows attackers to iterate over the entire valid id range.
     - In general something like a GUID is best if there will be many of the resource or they are dynamically created.